MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 1. Identify all "raw sources" that contribute to some intended output (e.g. kafka topics, metadata, schema registry).

-2. "Reclock" each input, by choosing and recording in `persist` a collection of source addresses that are monotonically increasing (do not go backwards, but needn't always go forward).
+2. "Reclock" each input, by choosing and recording in `persist` shards a collection of source addresses that are monotonically increasing (do not go backwards, but needn't always go forward).

     We should use times that roughly track "real time" so that they align with the times of other collections.
     The reclocked inputs are going to be treated as if their data "become available" at the first moment for which the data's address is covered by the reclocking collection.
-    Note that this step doesn't use `t` yet.
-    We may have already made reclocking decisions past `t`, and those are durable and not changed.

     As suggested, this may include things like the schema registry that aren't conventional inputs, but nonetheless are external sources that influence the output we will produce.